 - Use a consistent message structure that clarifies what will not change, what will change “now” (i.e. at go-live or start date), and what will change later.

-- Stop the bombardment of one-off email communications about individual aspects of the integration; instead, rely on a weekly rolled-up update (e-newsletter format preferred) that provides everything managers need to know about what’s happening when, and action items.
+- Stop the bombardment of one-off email communications about individual aspects of the integration; instead, rely on a weekly rolled-up update (e-newsletter and/or text-message format) that provides everything managers need to know about what’s happening when, and action items.
 Another version could go to all employees.

 - Equip executive leaders and managers to deliver key messages /information to their employees, always providing clear “actions required” of both the managers and the employees.